hungrylad/FaceRecAttendance/README.md

 Install all python dependencies in your virtual environment required for the following imports- numpy, pillow, pandas, tkinter, opencv-contrib-python, os, csv, time, datetime

-for eg. pip install opencv-contrib-python pip install numpy..... and so on
+for eg. pip install opencv-contrib-python, pip install numpy..... and so on